jackvijayy/Apple-3d/README.md

 ## <a name="introduction">🤖 Introduction</a>

-In this awesome project,I created artocle summarizer using chatgpt.i loved the challenges i faceed during this project developement also this project enhancing my  technical kowleadge i also like comprehensive projects like this,i hope you this project will enhancing your core skills.now talk about few more down ok.
+In this awesome project,I created iphone 14 pro page using three js and gsap with stunnig animation with 3d-models.i loved the challenges i faceed during this project developement also this project enhancing my  technical kowleadge i also like comprehensive projects like this,i hope you this project will enhancing your core skills.now talk about few more down ok.
 Be cool !